larsphilipp/AdvNum19_COS-FFT/README.md

 </details> </p>

 ### Truncation range ###
 The choice of the truncation range can be essential for the pricing of the options.
 We figured out that our initial range determination (simply a multiple of the time-to-maturity adjusted standard deviation) delivered an unsatifying ouput for example for low volality.
-Hence we decided to check for another approach and implemented a more sopisticated determination of the truncation range as presented in Fitt et al. (2010). <br> <br>
+Hence we decided to check for another approach and implemented a more sopisticated determination of the truncation range as presented in Fitt et al. (2010). <br>

 For the exact derivation of our Python code, please see Fitt et al. (2010, p.
 836).